aelfric/ncfl-livedocs/events/cx.md

 - Flow (take notes)
 - Keep time
-- Enter comments on Tabroom between speeches or during prep time
+- Enter comments on your using a ‘hard drive’ program (Word, Notepad, Pages) in between speeches or during prep time.
+If the internet becomes unstable in your room or building, you might lose all your comments otherwise.
+You can then copy/paste into Tabroom.
 - That’s it.
 Do not ask questions, answer questions, comment on arguments, or get involved in the debate in any way